p-v-z/DialogueDreamland/README.md

 ## Upcoming Features
-- API UI - Move to HTML
+- API UI - Style HTML UI
-- Chat UI
-  - Replace UI Toolkit logic with js interop UI
-  - Style HTML UI
 - World UX
   - Fix colliders and layers so that camera doesn't clip through the floor or walls.
   - When you exit conversation, NPC should wave as it generates a 'goodbye' response.